eirikhanasand/iikg2001/exam/exam21.md

 4. Threat modeling

 ## Question 36
-The benefits of designing security early in the SDLC include:
+The benefits of designing security early in the SDLC include:<br/>
 NOTE: Wrong choices give negative points

 Select one or more alternatives: